-“I am aware that this outcome has a negative impact on the passengers and the ambition to replace short-haul flights with trains,” Vivianne Heijnen, Minister for the Environment, said in a letter to Parliament last week.
+“I am aware that this outcome has a negative impact on the passengers and the ambition to replace short-haul flights with trains,” Vivianne Heijnen, Minister for the Environment, previously said.

 Amsterdam Centraal can currently process up to 250 passengers per train for Eurostar’s service to London.

-The Eurostar could still run to Rotterdam - 40 minutes from Amsterdam on local train services.
+Passengers travelling to London from Amsterdam and Rotterdam during the suspension will need to connect from intercity trains to the Eurostar network in Brussels.
 However, this station has a lower capacity of 160, which could make it an unviable alternative.